 - 1. Omit any numbered paragraphs, the facts of which are not in dispute. - 2.
-This instruction should not be given if the parties in their contract have impliedly or expressly dealt with the contingency giving rise to the claim of impossibility and have allocated the risk of the contingency taking place in a manner that would be inconsistent with paragraph 1 of this instruction.
+This instruction should not be given when the parties intended to allocate the risk of an event in their agreement, such as through a force-majeure clause.
+See Highlands Broadway OPCO, LLC v.
+Barre Boss LLC, 2023 COA 5, ¶ 14 ("Because the affirmative defenses of impossibility and frustration of purpose are premised on the occurrence of an unanticipated event, neither defense applies when, through their contract, the parties allocated the risk of such an event.").
 Neither should it be given unless the event that is claimed to have rendered the defendant's performance impossible would be sufficient for the defense as a matter of law. - 3.
 An instruction or instructions related to causation may be used.
 See Instructions 9:18-9:20. - 4.
 The appropriate sections of Instruction 3:1 should be given reflecting the evidence in the case. - 5.
 For cases involving the sale of goods, see sections 4-2-613 to 4-2-616, C.R.S., which deal, inter alia, with goods that suffer casualty without fault of either party before the risk of loss passes to the buyer; with substitute performance; and with a delay in delivery or nondelivery if performance as agreed upon has been made impracticable by the occurrence of a contingency, the nonoccurrence of which was a basic assumption on which the contract was made, or by compliance in good faith with any applicable foreign or domestic governmental regulation or order whether or not it later proves to be invalid.